vue-styleguidist/vue-styleguidist/docs/docs/Deployment.md

 }
 ```

-And make sure to prepare a script in your `package.json` thand runs
+And make sure to prepare a `"build-now"` script in your `package.json` that builds the styleguide

 ```json
 {